oslokommune/ukeweb_designsystem/src/organisms/navigation/story_preview/story_preview.md

 ### Examples

-Example of clickable hero pattern with circular image, text on the left of the image on tablet and bigger resolutions, and with padding below the image on mobile.
+Example of clickable pattern with circular image, text on the left of the image on tablet and bigger resolutions, and with padding below the image on mobile.

 [Codepen](https://codepen.io/oslokommune/pen/Gejwvv)